FGIT: Fault-Guided Fine-Tuning for Code Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduce Fault-Aware Fine-Tuning (\appname), a novel fine-tuning technique that enhances code generation capabilities in instruction-tuned LLMs by refining their ability to distinguish between correct implementations and subtly incorrect variants.
-Unlike conventional supervised fine-tuning that treats all tokens equally, our approach identifies and prioritizes \textit{error-sensitive segments} through two key components: \textit{error-sensitive segments} identification, that captures both line-level and token-level critical differences, and dynamic importance reweighting that dynamically adjusts token weights during training to focus on discriminative elements.
-Through extensive experiments across seven LLMs and three widely-used benchmarks, we demonstrate that our method achieves an average relative improvement of 6.9\% on pass@1 with just one epoch of training, with certain enhanced 6.7B LLMs even outperforming GPT-3.5-Turbo on selected benchmarks.
-The technique also exhibits strong generalization capabilities across diverse instruction-tuned LLMs and maintains effectiveness even when applied to LLMs with closed-source instruction datasets, providing a practical solution to improve LLMs' code generation capabilities.
+In this paper, we introduce Fault-Guided Fine-Tuning (\appname), a novel fine-tuning technique that enhances code generation capabilities in instruction-tuned LLMs by refining their ability to distinguish between correct implementations and subtly incorrect variants.
+Through extensive experiments across seven LLMs and three widely-used benchmarks, we demonstrate that our method achieves an average relative improvement of 6.9\% on pass@1, with certain enhanced 6.7B LLMs even outperforming GPT-3.5-Turbo on selected benchmarks.
+The technique also exhibits strong generalization capabilities across diverse instruction-tuned LLMs and maintains effectiveness even when applied to LLMs with closed-source instruction datasets.